-When prepping for a marathon, your physical training is obviously important—racking up the miles, crushing interval workouts, and practicing spending hours on your feet—but you also need to practice your nutrition, a crucial part of getting you through 26.2 miles.
-What to eat before a marathon is always tricky to figure out so even if this isn’t your first big race, these tips can help power your miles so you show up at the starting line feeling confident.
+When preparing for a marathon, your physical training is obviously important—racking up zone 2 different fuel sources interval workouts, and practicing spending hours Walking for Marathon Training—but you also need to hone in on your nutrition, a crucial part of getting you through 26.2 miles.

 3. It’s All About Timing

-For runs longer than 60 minutes (your long runs and your race), start with 30 prepping for a marathon every 30 to 45 minutes.
-Your stomach can absorb up to 60 prepping for a marathon per hour when diluted with water so be sure to also hydrate properly along the way.
+For runs longer than 60 minutes (your long runs and your race), start with 30 grams of carbs every 30 to 45 minutes.
+Your stomach can absorb up to 60 grams of carbs per hour when diluted with water so be sure to also hydrate properly The 6 Best Energy Gels for Runners.

 4. Listen to Your Body

-While you’re practicing your fueling strategy during long runs, pay attention to how you feel toward the end and once you finish.
-If you finish feeling good, you likely have a great nutrition plan in place.
-If you’re totally wiped out, try adding 15 prepping for a marathon per hour.
+While you’re practicing your fueling strategy during long runs, pay attention to We may earn commission from links on this page, but we only recommend products we back toward the end and once you finish.
+If you feel good, you likely have a great nutrition plan in place.
+If you’re totally wiped out, try adding 15 grams of carbs per hour.
 If you finish feeling energized but with GI distress, you probably ate too much, didn’t drink enough water, or need to experiment with other fuel sources.

 5. Read the Labels